 She was born a low-caste “untouchable”.
 By the time she was twenty, she’d been raped so many times she’d lost count.
 But she would rise from abuse, poverty and degradation to avenge her honour and become a champion of women’s rights and heroine to millions of India’s poor.
-Today we pay tribute to Phoolan Devi – gunned down in New Delhi fifteen years ago aged 37.
+Today we pay tribute to Phoolan Devi – gunned down in New Delhi seventeen years ago aged 37.

 Hers is a story so shocking that one can barely believe it’s true – but it is.
 When she was only 11, Phoolan’s dirt-poor family sold her into marriage to a man 20 years her senior for the price of an old cow, a rusty bicycle and 100 rupees – or slightly more than £1 at today’s exchange rate.
 Her husband was meant to wait three years before deflowering his child bride, but after just three months he raped her.
 When he abandoned her a year later, Phoolan returned to her home village where she was branded an impure deviant.
 The higher-caste boys believed it their right to rape her.
 When she resisted, she was arrested, gang-raped and beaten by the police.
 With nothing left to lose, she began to fight back.
 “I was discovering piece by piece how my world was put together: the power of men, the power of privileged castes, the power of might.
 I didn’t think of what I was doing as rebellion; it was the only means I had of getting justice.”